sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/korea/README.md

 That being said, it's the furthest high-elevation location from Mt.
 Paektu, which is promising.

-## Seoraksan (Seorak Mountain) Erratics
+## Ulsanbawi (Seoraksan) Erratics

-Seoraksan is a mountain on the east coast of Korea, bordering the massive coastal chokepoint bay, right under the border with North Korea.
-It has a peak of 1700m, and also very interesting features.
+Ulsanbawi is a large rock mountain in the Seoraksan mountains.
+It is situated on the east coast of Korea, bordering the massive coastal chokepoint bay, right under the border with North Korea.
+It has a peak of 874m, and some interesting features:

 ![](img/seoraksan.jpg)
 ![](img/seoraksan5.jpeg)